material-design-lite

 </html>

-We double click (we don’t even need a web server like XAMPP) and the result we will see is the following.
+We double-click (we don’t even need a web server like XAMPP) and the result we will see is the following.

 It’s not exactly spectacular.
-Now, let’s convert this simple example to Material Design aesthetic.
+Now, let’s convert this simple example to a Material Design aesthetic.
 To do this, we copy the following example,

 <!doctype html>